MickCun/f1-comms-cleaner/README.md

 README

-Student Name:
-Michael Cunningham
+Created By: Michael Cunningham

-Student Number:
-21362621
+As part of the 🎓 University College Dublin Stage 4 Computer Science Program.

 # 🏎️ 🏁 F1 RCC - Formula One Real-Time Comms Cleaner 🏎️ 🏁